Being the quintessential British stalwart car, the Jaguar XJ serves as a poignant illustration of what constituted ‘the good life’ through the ages.

 With each passing year the Jaguar XJ becomes less relevant.
 Why has the world fallen out of love with Jaguar’s big saloon?
 Driven To Write investigates.

-As the world’s least influential Jaguar commentator, I’ve been pointing out Jaguar’s ‘Groundhog Day’ tendencies for some time now.
-Back in 2009, I drew comparison between the newly announced (X351-series) XJ and its distant forebear, the 1961 Mark Ten saloon; the nub of my argument being the new model could not be judged against any prior XJ model, but rather it should be viewed through the prism of its unloved sixties progenitor.
-Some five years on, it pains me to conclude the current XJ is cleaving to the Mark Ten template more faithfully than anticipated; easily as disheartening a commercial failure as Jaguar’s former flagship.
+In 2009, the world’s least influential Jaguar commentator drew comparison between the newly announced (X351-series) XJ and its distant forebear, the 1961 Mark Ten saloon; the nub of my argument being the new model could not be judged against any prior XJ model, but rather it should be viewed through the prism of its unloved sixties progenitor.
+Some five years on, it pains me to conclude the current XJ is cleaving to the Mark Ten template more faithfully than anticipated, easily as disheartening a commercial failure as Jaguar’s former flagship.
 Continue reading “Twilight of A Champion – The Decline of the Jaguar XJ”